 Create Strategies that Support Campaign Objectives:

 For publishers, the amount of commission offered is an incentive to better deliver on advertisers’ expectations.
-When advertisers have flexibility and control to optimise commissioning strategies, it not only increases ROAS but increases transparency with publishers.
-By utilising a data-driven strategy with publisher commission rates, publishers gain clarity into what commissioning payouts they can expect from specific product sales and types of customers they drive.
-When publishers know what’s important to a partner, they can build strategies that deliver results for advertisers’ objectives and better strategise their promotions.
+When advertisers have flexibility and control to optimize commissioning strategies, it not only increases ROAS but increases transparency with publishers.
+By utilizing a data-driven strategy with publisher commission rates, publishers gain clarity into what commissioning payouts they can expect from specific product sales and types of customers they drive.
+When publishers know what’s important to a partner, they can build strategies that deliver results for advertisers’ objectives and better strategize their promotions.